|Diamond Is Unbreakable

 of JoJo, his name is romanized as Joruno Jobana, though during Part 5 Araki would romanize it as GioGio.
 It's still pronounced the same.
 Also apropos to the Italian setting, the fans refer to this part by its Italian title Le Bizzarre Avventure di GioGio

 - Abusive Parents: His mother was neglectful and his stepfather beat him, which made him an Extreme Doormat as a child.
-Let's not even go into detail about his real old man Dio.
+And let's not even go into detail about his real old man Dio.
+However, through reading Dio's past and through things like ASB, it's likely that Dio would actually treat Giorno very well.

 - Anime Hair: He has what can only be described as hair tubes or cornets.